Last updated: March 2018

-Keys and cards are personal.
+No. Keys and cards are issued individually.
 Faculty and staff cannot request multiple keys and hand them out to others.
 Only one key of each type will be distributed to those that need them.
-If a key or card is lost, you are asked to notify csc-access immediately.
-The stockroom will take action if card privileges should be withdrawn or if locks should be changed.
+If a key or card is lost, you are asked to submit a notification via the access request form immediately.
+Science Center Administration will take action if card privileges should be withdrawn or if locks should be changed.

-Anybody requesting key or card access for another person by sending an email to csc-access, is certifying the following:
+Anybody requesting key or card access for another person via the access request form, is certifying the following:

 “I confirm that I am responsible for the space(s) included in the request and take responsibility for access of the individual(s) mentioned.
 I authorize that the access recipient(s) may gain access to the space when I am not present.
 I certify that I have trained access recipients in the work to be performed (if any), the particular hazards associated with the lab or room, have given them any written emergency protocols specific to working in the space and trained the person on what to do in case of an emergency.”

 A reminder is inserted in the request acknowledgement.